UPPMAX/UPPMAX-documentation/docs/getting_started/linux.md

     - Use [text editors](../software/text_editors.md) to edit files
     - Tips
         - use Tab completion
-        - capitalization and spaces matters
+        - capitalisation and spaces matters
         - no undo:s for copying, moving and removing
             - Solution: `alias rm='rm -i'`